larvit/larvitdbmigration/README.md

 A table by default called db_version will be created, containing a single integer.

-Scripts will be placed by default in <application root>/dbmigration/<version>.js
+Scripts will be placed by default in process.cwd()/dbmigration/<version>.js

 Each migration script will be ran, and the db_version increased, until no more migration scripts exists.